christinebogdan/Project_2/README.md

 # Project_2

-The project can be found under the following link:
+The project site can be found under the following link:

 https://christinebogdan.github.io/Project_2/